Norman Lockyer: Biography

 To facilitate the transmission of ideas between scientific disciplines, Lockyer established the general science journal Nature in 1869.
 He was elected as a member of the American Philosophical Society in 1874.
 He remained its editor until shortly before his death.

-Lockyer led eight expeditions to observe solar eclipses for example in 1870 to Sicily, 1871 to India and 1898 to India.
+Lockyer led eight expeditions to observe solar eclipses, for example in 1870 to Sicily (with his first wife Winifred as his assistant), 1871 to India and 1898 to India.

 Lockyer is among the pioneers of archaeoastronomy.
 Travelling 1890 in Greece he noticed the east–west orientation of many temples, in Egypt he found an orientation of temples to sunrise at midsummer and towards Sirius.
 Assuming orientation of the Heel-Stone of Stonehenge to sunrise at midsummer he calculated the construction of the monument to have taken place in 1680 BC.
 Radiocarbon dating in 1952 gave a date of 1800 BC.
 He also confirmed the alignment of the Parthenon on the rising point of the Pleiades and did extensive work on the solar and stellar alignments of Egyptian temples and their dating, presented in his book The Dawn Of Astronomy.